You can upload and manage a CUSMA (Canada-United States-Mexico Agreement) Certificate of Origin directly to an Item in techSHIP.

 II.
 MANAGING A CUSMA CERTIFICATE

-Once a certificate is attached, you can manage it from the Documents tab:
+Once a certificate is attached, you can manage it from the International tab:

 A. Download: Click Download PDF to save a copy of the uploaded certificate.